martinthomson/alt-svcb/draft-thomson-httpbis-alt-svcb.md

 advertised in the DNS, creating two independent sources of this information, with different approaches to caching.

 Alternative services can also be highly dependent on networking conditions.
-{{!ALT-SVC=RFC7838}} attempted to manage this by having clients be responsible for invalidating alternatives when changes in their network are detected, unless the alternative is explicitly marked as "persistent".
+RFC 7838 attempted to manage this by having clients be responsible for invalidating alternatives when changes in their network are detected, unless the alternative is explicitly marked as "persistent".
 In practice, detecting the necessary changes is difficult for many clients, so this requirement is not consistently implemented.

 The alternative services mechanisms defined in RFC 7838 can produce suboptimal or even detrimental outcomes in some deployments.
 Consequently, this document obsoletes RFC 7838.

-## An Alternative Approach
+## A New Alternative

 This document describes a different approach to advertising alternative services.
 This approach uses the DNS as the singular source of information about service reachability.
 An alternative service advertisement only acts as a prompt for clients to seek updated information from the DNS.

-To use this new design, a server advertises an alternative server name using the "Alt-SvcB" header field.
+To use this new design, a server advertises an alternative name using the "Alt-SvcB" header field.

 ~~~ http-message